 Everyday Scrum ceremonies allows us to control the project progress.
 For example, backlog grooming serves to clarify the user story to avoid misunderstandings.
 During daily stand-ups each team member tells what they had done, what problems faced and what task is going to do next.
 Daily team meetings help the team better understand the current situation and see what changes are needed and how to set up a future workflow in accordance with the newly received information.

 As was mentioned above, “QA testing” is one of the board columns and stages obligatory for every user story.
 Since the client and end users need a fully functioning web product, the meaning of QA is significant.
 Testing in every sprint allows the team to detect possible bugs and get rid of them before product release.

 After testing, there comes a demo — a demonstration of the sprint results, namely the autonomous product part that is ready.
 A feature that has been built and tested is presented to the customer, who then says whether the team is moving in the right direction and shares their suggestions for further changes to the project.

 So, that is how we manage our Agile projects using the elements of Scrum methodology to satisfy large projects needs.
-If you have an idea for a long-term development process, our specialists will make your dream come true — just let us know.
+If you have an idea for a long-term development process, our website development services company will make your dream come true — just let us know.